silscript/front-end-intro/README.md

 - Add your name and the password.
 - It's secure and private!

+## Web Development
+Web development is the coding or programming that enables website functionality, per the owner's requirements.
+It mainly deals with the non-design aspect of building websites, which includes coding and writing markup.
+Web development ranges from creating plain text pages to complex web-based applications, social network applications and electronic business applications.

+- What can I build?
+  - Websites
+  - Web Applications
+  - Native Applications (Mobile)

+- What is the differnt between front-end vs back-end?
+  - Front-end (HTML, CSS, JS) markup and programming languages are for used to structure, style and make the user interface (UI).
+  - Back-end (Ruby, Python, etc.) programming langauges are used to process data on the server side and return information requested by the user interface.

+- What do programs actually do?
+  - Keep track of values (variables).
+  - Make decisions (conditionals).
+  - Repeat things (loops).
+  - Log things (log files).
+  - Store things (databases).

+- Stages of Web Development:
+  - Agile vs. Waterfall
+  - Waterfall is a sequential design process. goes through each of the eight stages, conception, initiation, analysis, design, construction, testing, implementation, and maintenance.
+Once completed, the developers move on to the next step.
+  - Agile is development methods in which requirements and solutions evolve through collaboration between self-organizing, cross-functional teams.
+It does not deliver the product all at once near the end.

+- Stages of Web Development & Design:
+  - User experience includes the practical, experiential, affective, meaningful and valuable aspects of human–computer interaction and product ownership.
+Additionally, it includes a person’s perceptions of system aspects such as utility, ease of use and efficiency.
+  - Infomation architecture includes reasearching the audience and the business, analyzing data, and developing site structures.
+  - Visual design focuses on the aesthetics of a site and its related materials by strategically implementing images, colors, fonts, and other elements.

 ## Website Preparation (10min)
 In order to build and deploy a website or web application, you will need certain requirements.
 Today, we will be using Google Chrome as our browser and Sublime Text as our editor.
 If you are unable to install Sublime Text due to having a work computer or anything else, let us know!
 You may need to use the default text editor.